rrricardo00/React-table/README.md

 6 - open another terminal and run 'npm start' (will run server on port 3006)

-7 - The browser addres should be: http://localhost:3006/
+7 - The browser address should be: http://localhost:3006/

 8 - Enjoy.